Yasmani Grandal Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.9 K/9, the second-best in the league.
+- The 9.9 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.

-- The Twins' 3.49 team ERA ranks sixth across all MLB pitching staffs.
+- The Twins' 3.43 team ERA ranks fourth across all MLB pitching staffs.

-- Twins pitchers combine to give up 27 home runs (0.9 per game), the seventh-fewest in the league.
+- The Twins surrender the seventh-fewest home runs in baseball (28 total, 0.9 per game).

-- Ryan gets the start for the Twins, his sixth of the season.
-He is 5-0 with a 2.81 ERA and 36 strikeouts in 32 2/3 innings pitched.
+- Varland (0-0) gets the starting nod for the Twins, his second this season.

 © 2023 Data Skrive.
 All rights reserved.